clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 ## Process thread

 Since the input loop will be blocking, we'll run our processing code in a separate thread.
-This thread will:

-1. Loop until the thread is signaled to exit, calling `Update` on the SpacetimeDBClient to process any updates received from the module, and `ProcessCommand` to process any commands received from the input loop.
+This thread will loop until the thread is signaled to exit, calling the update function `FrameTick` on the `DbConnection` to process any updates received from the module, and `ProcessCommand` to process any commands received from the input loop.

-2. Finally, close the connection to the module.
+Afterward, close the connection to the module.

 ```csharp
 void ProcessThread(DbConnection conn, CancellationToken ct)